 - Weak and brittle bones

-The best way to maintain a well-balanced post-op diet is to follow the required dosages according to the American Society for Metabolic and Bariatric Surgery (ASMBS) guidelines:
+The best way to maintain a healthy and happy lifestyle after bariatric surgery is to follow the guidelines provided by the American Society for Metabolic and Bariatric Surgery (ASMBS):

 Bariatric Multivitamin – Daily